-To transfer files from a PC to the PowerStation, connect a standard IBM PC null modem cable to an available serial port on the PC.
-Connect the other end of the cable to an available serial port on the PowerStation.
-You can construct your own cable, or you can purchase a cable from CTC.
-If you decide to construct your own cable, refer to the following diagram for the cable pinouts.
+To transfer files from a PC to the PowerStation, connect a serial cable with a null modem to an available serial port on the PC.
+Connect the other end of the cable to the serial port on the PowerStation.
+If you need to construct your own cables, refer to the figures below.